Six sages discuss aging successfully

 In the Comfort Life Spotlight

-It’s unconventional advice on "how to grow old" that also seems intuitively practical.
-As we age, we gain a deeper understanding of the value of slowing down and listening to what our bodies have to tell us.
-Why not talk to them, directly, more mindfully?
+His unconventional advice on "how to grow old" also seems intuitively practical.
+As we age, we gain a deeper understanding of the value of slowing down and listening to our bodies.

-The rest of this little advice collection is not all so personal.
-Nor is this meant to be a comprehensive gathering of wisdom about increasing longevity or aging successfully.
-Tomes have been written on that subject (see Dan Levitin’s Successful Aging, quoted below).
-We simply want to offer some of the sagest advice we’ve met up with in recent years.
+The rest of the advice below is not all so personal.
+Nor is this a comprehensive collection of wisdom about longevity or aging successfully.
+Tomes have been written on that (see Dan Levitin’s Successful Aging, quoted below).

 Louis Cozolino on social engagement

-In his 2018 treatise, Timeless, Cozolino looks at the way nurturing relationships can foster improved brain health, backed by science.
-His book focuses on the importance of a healthy social life as we age—not only maintaining one but applying life experience to constantly relate better to those around us.
-In one of the book’s introductory chapters he puts this pithily:
+In Timeless (2018), Cozolino looks at the way nurturing relationships can foster improved brain health, backed by science.
+He focuses on the importance of a healthy social life as we age—not only maintaining one but applying life experience to constantly relate better to those around us.
+In one of the book’s introductory chapters, he writes:

 A core component of ongoing health and longevity lies in the power of sustained intimacy, attachment and learning.
 It’s the power of being with others and staying engaged in taking on the challenges of life that builds, shapes, and sustains our brains….
 [Maintaining] our relationships and [staying] connected to others are vital aspects of our continued health and longevity.